tmp-visual

 JEVE 5420 Biological Waste Treatment and Management [3 Credit(s)]

-[Co-List with CIEM 5420 ] Principles of secondary, biological treatment processes, including sewage sand filters, trickling filters, activated sludge plants, lagoons, ponds, rotating biological contactors, aerobic and anaerobic digesters, and biological nutrient removal.
+Principles of secondary, biological treatment processes, including sewage sand filters, trickling filters, activated sludge plants, lagoons, ponds, rotating biological contactors, aerobic and anaerobic digesters, and biological nutrient removal.
 Management of waste treatment systems and works.
-Exclusion(s): CIEM 5420, CIVL 5420; Background: CIVL 3420
+Co-list with: CIEM 5420 Exclusion(s): CIEM 5420, CIVL 5420; Background: CIVL 3420

 On successful completion of the course, students will be able to: